 Kootenay National Park Wildlife Viewing

-For most visitors Kootenay National Park wildlife viewing is concentrated along Highway 93, with dawn and dusk the best times to see larger mammals.
+For most visitors, Kootenay National Park wildlife viewing is concentrated along Highway 93, with dawn and dusk the best times to see larger mammals.
 With over 5,000 vehicles daily travelling the route during summer, most wildlife tends to move away from the highway during the middle of the day.

+The animals you’re most likely to see from the highway are white-tailed deer, which are generally very flighty when feeding along the side of the highway.
 Also present in the Kootenay and Vermilion River Valleys are mule deer, moose, black bears, and elk.
 Mountain goats generally stay at high elevations, feeding in alpine meadows throughout summer, but we have seen them down beside the highway near the Vermilion River.

 Bighorn sheep can be seen at mineral licks along Highway 93, but are most common in the vicinity of the mineral pools at Radium Hot Springs.
 They spend time on both sides of Sinclair Canyon, including in the village of Radium Hot Springs itself.